 Please provide email addresses for authors if possible.
 All communication with authors is by email.
 Even if the co-author is not presenting, having email addresses helps when we create the author index.
 If R. Smith and R.B.
 Smith of Imperial College London have the same email address we know they are the same person.
 If you do not know an author's email address, enter “nil” in the email field.

 To add an affiliation to the abstract, click on the "Add Affiliation" link.
 A drop-down screen will appear, where you will enter the affiliation details.
 To associate an affiliation with an author, select the Affiliation Pull-down for that author and enter the number for that affiliation.
 Each author may have up to 3 affiliations, but must have at least one.

 Authors from Australia, Brazil, Canada, India, Mexico and the USA will see a state/province field appear after selecting their country, and should select the appropriate entry.
 Authors from other countries should not see this field.

 Repeat this until all co-authors have been entered.
 There is no limit on the number of authors attached to an abstract.

 If you have an institutional or corporate author (eg. The New York Aids Research Group), click on the "Add Corporate Author" link, and enter the name of the group.
 Corporate authors have no institutional affiliation, and can not be designated as a presenter.
 Usually corporate authors are listed at the end of the list of authors.

 Each abstract must have at least one designated presenter.
 The maximum number of presenters allowed is 1.
 If you need to change the presenter(s) after the close of submissions you may do so by emailing the Abstract Manager.

-Choose the theme which most closely matches your abstract from the pull down list.
-The Committee reserves the right to change the themes, and move abstracts between themes as it sees fit.
+Choose the subject which most closely matches your abstract from the pull down list.
+The Committee reserves the right to change the subjects, and move abstracts between subjects as it sees fit.